Pregnancy Discrimination Lawyer in Allentown, PA

 Can An Employer Discriminate Against You Because Of Your Child Care Responsibilities?

 After your child is born, your employer may treat you differently because of your caregiving responsibilities.
-If your current child care responsibilities prevent you from performing your job, your employer may discharge you or take other negative employment actions.
+If your current child care responsibilities prevent you from performing your job, your employer may discharge you or take other adverse employment actions.
 This situation would fall outside the parameters of Title VII and the PHRA.

 Is An Employer Required To Provide You With Light-Duty Work?